 Have you ever had a great idea or dream that seemed so inspiring and at the same time, so far-fetched you knew you’d never reach for it?
 Do you remember how good it felt to have this fantasizing thought?
 I’m not talking about anything sexual, although those thoughts could fit into this category.
 My focus is about dreams of what you want to do, where you want to go, what you want to BE, or visioning yourself free of an obstacle or challenge in your life that seems impossible to let go of.

 The dictionary meaning of this phrase means: “an unattainable or fanciful hope or scheme”.
-These kind of dreams are created in a fully conscious state.
+These kinds of dreams are created in a fully conscious state.
 We may use them to buffer inquiries from others and to protect ourselves from individuals getting a little too close to fears or weaknesses we are carrying.
-We can also use them internally to pretend we are making progress to move away from something, when in reality we aren’t doing anything.
+We can also use them internally to pretend we are making progress to move away from something when in reality we aren’t doing anything.
 We can even use them as a bandaid to help cope with painful emotions or situations.

 How many of us dream with no intention or belief of achieving it?
 “It sounds good…and one day it may be possible,…but not today”.